and Health ... benefits are

 consumption pattern based on preliminary data.
 A study of obese

-mice showed that doses of resveratrol prolonged their life spans,
+mice showed that large doses of resveratrol prolonged their life spans,

 Harvard study of factors that influence aging, as reported in the